Git Basics. Working with Branches

 HEAD normally points to a branch and not directly to a commit.
 Sometimes HEAD is called a symbolic pointer.

-So far, you only have the first branch: master
+So far, you only have the first branch: master, and HEAD points to it.

 In Git terminology, the HEAD pointer tells you what you have checked out.